webmappsrl/wm-embedmaps/README.md

 This shortcode can be configured to match the user needs.
 The currently available parameters are:

-- `related_poi` | boolean: true if the technical info should contains also the list of related poi
+- `wm-related-poi` | boolean: true if the technical info should contains also the list of related poi

 #### 3.2.3 Style